THE

 section 18-A;]

-(v) “unprotected animals” means a wild bird or wild animal specified in the Fourth Schedule [14][; and]
+[25][(v) unprotected animal means a wild animal specified in the Fourth Schedule appended to this Act] [26][; and]

-3. Appointment of officers.– Government may determine the number
+[28][3.
+Appointment of officers and officials.- Government may determine the

-and class of officers including [16]honorary officers to be appointed under
+number and class of officers, officials and other staff to be appointed under

-5. Constitution of the Board.– (1) Government shall establish a Board to be called the Punjab Wildlife Management Board.
+5. Constitution of the Board.
+(1) Government shall establish a Board to be called the Punjab [30][Protected Areas and] Wildlife Management Board.

 (2) The Board shall be a body corporate having perpetual succession and a common seal with power to acquire and hold property and shall by the said name sue and be sued.